halimashaabani02/mental_health_quiz/prompt-for-claude.md

 The Flutter application should primarily focus on the Normal User experience, but the architecture should be scalable enough to support admin features later.

 The backend API is already developed in PHP and MySQL.
+It is available locally through base url http://localhost/mental_health_quiz/api

 All API endpoints and backend structure can be found in this GitHub repository: